This Italian Gazpacho is a refreshing twist on a summer classic. If you enjoy a chilled soup, you may also like our Cucumber Gazpacho.

 Chill to Perfection

-You can leave it in the blender pitcher with the lid securely fitted, transfer to a large bowl, or pour it into another airtight container, like an extra-large mason jar.
-Refrigerate the gazpacho for a few hours before serving.
+You're free to enjoy the soup immediately.
+If you prefer a chilled soup, you can leave it in the blender pitcher with the lid securely fitted, transfer to a large bowl, or pour it into another airtight container, like an extra-large mason jar.
+Refrigerate the Italian gazpacho for a few hours to serve it cold.

 Serve and Garnish

 Pour into bowls or shot glasses.
-Garnish with:
+Garnish this Italian Gazpacho with:

 - Chopped fresh herbs like basil or parsley